onsi/ginkgo/docs/MIGRATING_TO_V2.md

 #### Serial Decoration
 Specs can now be labelled with the `Serial` decoration.
 Specs labelled as `Serial` will never run in parallel with other specs.
 Instead, Ginkgo will run them on a single test process _after_ all the parallel tests have finished running.

+#### Ordered Decoration
+Spec containers (i.e. `Describe` and `Context` blocks) can now be labelled with the `Ordered` decoration.
+Specs within `Ordered` containers will always run in the order they appear and will never be randomized.
+In addition, when running in parallel, specs in an `Ordered` containers will always run on the same process to ensure spec order is preserved.

 #### Label Decoration
 Specs can now be labelled with the `Label` decoration (see [Spec Labels](#new-spec-labels) below for details):